 New Jersey Art Educators Conference, “Creative Celebration,” Somerset, NJ

-My work can be found at the Gallery at Country Squire Pottery, Somerville, NJ and the Green Living and Building Center in Lambertville, NJ and Yarn Attic, Hillsborough, NJ.
+My work can be found at the Gallery at Country Squire Pottery, Somerville, NJ, The Green Living and Building Center in Lambertville, NJ and Yarn Attic, Hillsborough, NJ.

 I am a member of: Grounds for Sculpture, Hunterdon Art Museum, NJ Potters Guild, The Center for Contemporary Art and the American Craft Council.